herrbert74/Vitalikes/FEEDBACK.md

 * Coroutine issue #2 - many unnecessary updates due to not using `distinctUntilChanged`, creating empty coroutine scopes that are never cancelled
   * The 'distinctUntilChanged' function is not needed, because state.subscribeAsState() already handles that.
 Not sure where the empty coroutine scopes are, probably MVIKotlin scope was mistaken for it.
+That's not empty, and it's lifecycle-aware.
 * Incorrect domain modeling - `Token` including `balance`, Balance represent as a string in a domain model, hardcoded label text exposed from domain layer
   * This has some merit, and the project is already more complex than it needs to be, but I never had separate domain